The Australian Screen Editors Guild is dedicated to the pursuit and recognition

 Editors entering the ASE Awards must be Full Financial Members of the Australian Screen Editors Guild.
 Student and Associate Members may not enter.
 You can join the ASE at www.screeneditors.com.au/join-the-ase/

 A stand-alone dramatised production of at least 70 minutes in duration.
 This category includes animated features.
-Must have had theatrical release. (see Covid-19 rider above)
+Must have had theatrical release or alternate distribution.

-A dramatised production, minimum 20 minutes in length, which may be a telemovie, or a single episode from a series or mini-series.
+A dramatised production, between 20 minutes and 70 minutes in duration, which may be a telemovie, or a single episode from a series or mini-series.

 A stand-alone dramatised production of under 20 minutes duration.
 This category includes animated programs.